Physics calculators

 How to use our Impulse Calculator

-Mass: Enter the mass of the object.
-This must be a positive number.
-You can choose from units like kilograms (kg), grams (g), pounds (lb), ounces (oz), or metric tons.
+Mass (m) — Enter the mass of the object.
+You can select from kilograms (kg), grams (g), pounds (lb), ounces (oz), slugs, or metric tons.
+Mass must also be a positive number.

 The Impulse Formula